pasqal-io/aquordion/docs/benchmarks/dqc.md

 # Stats

 In this section, we benchmark between backends to solve a partial differential equation using a Differential Quantum Circuit ([DQC](https://arxiv.org/abs/2011.10395)).
 The underlying ansatz is the hardware-efficient-ansatz.
+The underlying gradient-based Adam optimizer is run for $20$ iterations.
 The example is taken from the `pyqtorch` and `horqrux` documentation.
 The circuits are defined over $4, 10$ qubits $R=5$ for avoiding long jobs time on Github.